• Recipes

 The Ojai Pixie Tangerine was first cultivated in the early 1960s in Ojai, California, by Howard B. Frost, a horticulturist at the University of California, Riverside.

-The goal was to create a seedless variety, late-season mandarin with an exceptional taste.
+The goal was to create a seedless variety with exceptional taste.
+Today, local farmers mainly grow them in the Ojai Valley.

 Seasonality